mk-fg/apparmor-profiles/README.rst

 --------

-- Flatpak, Snap, AppImage, Docker/Podman - one of the goals of these containers is security and isolation too, but usually it's not the primary one, but LSMs like AppArmor/SELinux can be added there too, to help with that.
+- Flatpak, Snap, AppImage, Docker/Podman - one of the goals of these containers is security and isolation too, though usually not the primary one, but LSMs like AppArmor/SELinux can be added there too, to help with that.

 - `Landlock LSM`_ - relatively new (2021) unprivileged-sandboxing LSM, kinda like